Preventing Medical Mistakes

 Immediately contact your doctor if you experience adverse side effects from your medications so your doctor can make necessary adjustments.

-Although most pharmacies are large conglomerates or mail-in facilities, have access to a medical professional to ask important questions and address concerns.
+Although most pharmacies are large conglomerates or mail-in facilities,they should provide access to a professionals with whom you can ask important questions and address concerns.
 If the company does not make your pharmacist available to you, consider switching pharmacies.
 This is a red flag you will not get the level of safe service you deserve.

 Always look over the prescription before taking anything.
 Is the name and dosage on the label what your doctor prescribed?
 Does the pill look like the one you were prescribed?
 Do you have concerns about warnings, contraindications and allergies on the medication insert?